 2. Research the Academic Job Description

-This is one of the most crucial steps you need to make to ace any education interview.
+This is one of the most crucial steps to ace any education interview.
 Save job descriptions that you use to create resumes or CVs to apply for positions.
-That way, you’ll have something specific to study in the event that you are awarded an interview.
-Use the qualities or experiences that the description is looking to tell your story and use specific pieces of it to tie your experience to the position’s responsibilities.
+That way, you’ll have something specific to study if you are awarded an interview.
+Use the qualities or experiences that the description is looking to tell your story, and use specific pieces to tie your experience to the position’s responsibilities.

 If you don’t have a copy of the job description from when you applied for the role, you can also check out other resources.

 Does the district’s Human Resources office post generic job descriptions online?